ClusterLabs/ha_cluster_exporter/dashboards/README.md

 systemctl restart grafana-server
 ```

-For the latest development version, please refer to the [development upstream project in OBS](https://build.opensuse.org/project/show/network:ha-clustering:sap-deployments:devel).
+For the latest development version, please refer to the [development upstream project in OBS](https://build.opensuse.org/project/show/network:ha-clustering:sap-deployments:devel), which is automatically updated everytime we merge changes in this repository.

 ### Manual